Who We Are

 Manifesting God’s love by living in intentional, committed relationships

 Presence provides a bold vision of togetherness.
-In many cases the most powerful witness we can offer partners, is the willingness to share personally in their times of challenge and of joy.
+In many cases, the most powerful witness we can offer partners is the willingness to share personally in their times of challenge and joy.
 We are also grateful for the presence international partners offer the Church in the United States and Canada, as they share their experiences and understandings of God.

 Read Global Ministries 101 for more information on Global Ministries